HougeLangley/cutefishos-overlay/README.md

 You could try this commod on your Gentoo and enable this overlay.

-'emerge -av eselect-repository'
+`emerge -av eselect-repository`

-'eselect repositroy add cutefish git https://github.com/HougeLangley/cutefishos-overlay.git'
+`eselect repositroy add cutefish git https://github.com/HougeLangley/cutefishos-overlay.git`